NavigationContentFooter

 RDP connections are encrypted by default using TLS for increased security.

-In this tutorial you will learn how to install the xRDP server together with xfce, a lightweight and stable desktop environment ideally suited for the use as a remote desktop.
+In this tutorial, you will learn how to install the xRDP server together with xfce, a lightweight and stable desktop environment ideally suited for the use of a remote desktop.

 Before you start